dss-extensions/OpenDSSDirect.jl/docs/src/dssmode.md

 # DSS REPL Mode

+**NOTE:** this currently [does not support Linux](https://github.com/dss-extensions/OpenDSSDirect.jl/issues/72).
+Contributions are welcome!

 OpenDSSDirect also includes a custom REPL mode for entering OpenDSS commands directly.
 This is similar to the Help (`?`) and Shell (`;`) modes.
 Use the right parenthesis (`)`) to enter DSS mode.